-Next, we consider a more realistic scenario where there are $m \in o(n)$ distinct items and the values of these items are known to the algorithm.
+Next, we consider a more realistic scenario where there are $m \in o(n)$ distinct item item sizes and these are known to the algorithm.
 Assume that the advice tape specifies the number of items of each size.
 If we are not concerned about the running time of the online algorithm, there is enough information to obtain an optimal solution.
-If we are concerned, we can use known results for solving the offline problem [2,14,23].
+If we are concerned, we can use known results for solving the offline problem [8,36,35].
 We formalize this in what follows.

-Lemma 1 ([2]).
-Consider the restriction of the bin packing problem to instances in which the number of distinct item sizes is a constant non-negative integer m.
-There is a linear time algorithm that optimally solves this restricted problem.
+Lemma 1 ([8]) Consider the restriction of the bin packing problem to instances in which the number of distinct item sizes is a constant non-negative integer m.
+There is a polynomial time algorithm that optimally solves this restricted problem.

-If there are more than a constant number of distinct items sizes, we can solve the problem almost optimally if the item sizes are lower bounded by a fixed value $\varepsilon$ .
+If there are more than a constant number of distinct items sizes, we can solve the problem almost optimally if the item sizes are lower bounded by a fixed value ε .

-Lemma 2 ([14,23]).
-There is a polynomial algorithm for the bin packing problem which opens at most $(1 + \varepsilon) \operatorname{OPT}(\sigma) + 1$ bin, in which $\varepsilon$ is any small but constant value.
+Lemma 2 ([36,35]) There is a polynomial algorithm for the bin packing problem which opens at most $(1 + \varepsilon) \operatorname{OPT}(\sigma) + 1$ bin, in which ε is any small but fixed value.

-We use the above results to otain the following:
+We use the above results to obtain the following:

-Theorem 2.
-Consider the online bin packing problem in which there are m distinct items.
+Theorem 2 Consider the online bin packing problem in which there are m distinct item sizes.
+The item sizes are assumed to be known.
 If m is a constant, there is a (linear time) optimal online algorithm that receives $m \log n + o(\log n)$ bits of advice.
-If m is not a constant, there is a (polynomial time) online algorithm that reads $m \lceil \log(n + 1) \rceil + o(\log n)$ bits of advice and achieves an almost optimal packing with at most $(1+\varepsilon) \operatorname{OPT}(\sigma) + 1$ bins, for any small but constant value of $\varepsilon$ .
+If m is not a constant, there is a (polynomial time) online algorithm that reads $m \lceil \log(n+1) \rceil + o(\log n)$ bits of advice and achieves an almost optimal packing with at most $(1 + \varepsilon) \operatorname{OPT}(\sigma) + 1$ bins, for any small but constant value of ε .

-Proof.
-The offline oracle simply encodes the input sequence, considered as a multi-set, in $m \lceil \log(n+1) \rceil$ bits of advice.
+Proof The offline oracle simply encodes the input sequence, considered as a multi-set, in $m\lceil \log(n+1) \rceil$ bits of advice.
 In order to do that, it writes the number of occurrences of each of the m distinct items on the tape.
 The online algorithm uses the algorithms of Lemma 1 (for constant values of m) or that of Lemma 2 (for non-constant m) to compute an (almost) optimal packing.
 Then it packs the items in an online manner according to such an (almost) optimal packing.
-The algorithms reads frequencies of items in chunks of $X = \lceil \log(n+1) \rceil$ bits and consequently needs to know the value of X. So, we add self-delimited encodings of X at the beginning of the tape using e(X) bits.
-The number of advice bits used by the algorithm is thus $m \lceil \log(n+1) \rceil + O(\log \log n)$ , which is $m \lceil \log(n+1) \rceil + o(\log n)$ as $m \in o(n)$ .
+The algorithms reads frequencies of items in chunks of X = $\lceil \log(n+1) \rceil$ bits and consequently needs to know the value of X. So, we add a self-delimited encoding of X at the beginning of the tape using e(X) bits.
+The number of advice bits used by the algorithm is thus $m\lceil \log(n+1) \rceil + O(\log \log n)$, which is $m\lceil \log(n+1) \rceil + o(\log n)$ as $m \in o(n)$. □